lixilinx/FilterbanksBestPractices/README.md

 ### Replacing STFT with filterbank

-STFT is a special filterbank with prototype filter length equalling FFT size.
+STFT is a special DFT filterbank with prototype filter length equalling FFT size.
 Except for certain time-frequency analysis requiring nonnegative windows, generally we can replace STFT with filterbanks without much concern.
 [This code](https://github.com/lixilinx/PracticalFilterbanks/blob/main/replace_stft_with_fb.m) generates the following comparison results where both the filterbank and STFT are subject to the same latency, hop size and FFT size.
 Aliasings of the analysis (same for synthesis) filters of the STFT and filterbank are -14.5 dB and -35.7 dB, respectively.
 A virtually free design gain of 20+ dB!

+The same argument holds for the [modified DCT (MDCT)](https://en.wikipedia.org/wiki/Modified_discrete_cosine_transform) as well.
+MDCT is a special DCT-IV filterbank with prototype filter length equalling half of the period of modulation sequences.

 <img src="https://github.com/lixilinx/PracticalFilterbanks/blob/main/replace_stft_with_fb.svg" width="400" />